 Commercial property owners, business proprietors, homeowners, landlords and tenants have a duty under the law to maintain safe conditions for their guests and patrons.
-If they fail to do so, and you fall and get hurt, you might have grounds for a premises liability lawsuit.
+If they fail to do so, and you get hurt, you may have grounds for a premises liability lawsuit.

 Premises liability can involve a host of hazardous conditions, including concealed holes, open excavations, uncleared snow and ice, wet floors, standing water, inadequate security, insufficient lighting and unsecured floor mats.
 Injuries from falls caused by premises hazards can be very serious, ranging from paralyzing head injuries to internal organ damage, broken bones, and neck and back injuries.
 Those injuries can result in huge medical bills, lost wages and even permanent disability.

 Premises liability cases often involve complex legal issues, and require the counsel of experienced premises liability lawyers like the ones at Powell Law.
 In a slip and fall lawsuit, you can sue for economic damages, such as past and future wage loss, and past and future medical bills, as well as non-economic damages, commonly known as pain and suffering.
 Those damages compensate you or your spouse for such things as emotional suffering, loss of life’s pleasures and loss of consortium.
 In certain cases, where the defendant showed a “reckless disregard” for your safety, you may be entitled to seek punitive damages, which are intended to punish the defendant, deter future reckless conduct and keep others safe from harm.